JimDesu/basis-lang/spec.md

 Two principles shape what code in Basis is *able* to do.
 Both are stated as commitments the language makes; the operational semantics enforces them; the type system tracks what can be inferred from them.

-**Control flow is structural.** Every control-flow transition is either explicit at the call site (the `::` operator marks class dispatch) or marked by a block-construct in the source (a block marker establishes a recovery context).
+**Control flow is structural.** Every control-flow transition is either explicit at the call site (the `::` operator marks concept dispatch) or marked by a block-construct in the source (a block marker establishes a recovery context).
 There is no `try`/`catch`/`finally` parallel; recovery is at sibling positions in the source structure, where the reader can identify them by inspection.
 One effect that fires without an explicit call site is the discharge of a resource obligation (&sect;10), which runs at the end of its value's lifetime &mdash; but it is deterministic, follows from a visible acquisition, and is resolved at compile time, not a dynamic unwinding.
 There is no implicit conversion at parameter boundaries &mdash; the only implicit type movements are the buffer-backed parent-chain upcast and the `.implicit`-licensed literal coercion, both statically determined.
 A reader of a command signature knows what may fail and what it produces &mdash; the failure mark and the parameter list name those &mdash; and a reader of a command body can identify every recovery context, every dispatch site, and every place a failure may consume.
 Reasoning is signature-bounded; a value's obligation is the one effect carried with the value rather than named in the signature (&sect;10.11).

 The other intentional exception is the at-stack mechanism for frame-exit hooks (&sect;3.13).
 When a frame retires, `@`-blocks and `@!`-blocks registered within that frame's body fire alongside any explicit cleanup code.
 This is implicit in the sense that no source-line at the registration site invokes the handler; the handler runs as a consequence of the frame retiring.
 The mechanism is the language's RAII-equivalent &mdash; necessary for ergonomic resource management, and confined to a single, syntactically-marked category (the `@` and `@!` block markers within command bodies).